waterson/purescript-webaudio/README.md

 * Added detune property to Oscillator
 * Added DelayNode
 * Added disconnect, connectParam and disconnectParam to AudioContext
+* Experiment with shorthand setters for AudioParam properties on some nodes

 ### issues
 Samples exercising all these changes are to be found at [webaudio-examples](https://github.com/newlandsvalley/webaudio-examples).
 The frequency modulation example (which uses connectParam) currently fails.